Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Introduction

-The ambition of this study is to develop a diarization framework that is both efficient and generalizes well across diverse scenarios.
-To comprehensively evaluate generalization and robustness, we assemble a large compound dataset comprising AMI, AISHELL-4, AliMeeting, NOTSOFAR-1 \cite{vinnikov2024notsofar}, MSDWild \cite{liu2022msdwild}, DIHARD-3 \cite{ryant2020third}, RAMC \cite{yang2022open}, and VoxConverse \cite{chung2020spot}.
-On this dataset, our best pruned model achieves state-of-the-art performance on nearly all benchmarks.
-To assess generalizability on unseen conditions, we further evaluate our models on the CHiME-6 dataset \cite{watanabe2020chime}.
-Notably, even without any domain adaptation, our method performs competitively and achieves results comparable to the third-place system in the CHiME-7 challenge \cite{cornell2023chime}.
-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We extend our prior structured pruning framework by integrating multiple pruning objectives, separate pruning for different components, progressive sparsity scheduling, and data-efficient training schemes. \item We conduct comprehensive evaluations on a large compound dataset covering diverse conversational scenarios, and further demonstrate strong generalization to unseen conditions without domain adaptation. \item All our pre-trained models and code are publicly available at \url{https://github.com/BUTSpeechFIT/DiariZen}.
-We believe these resources can facilitate future research in the speaker diarization community. \end{enumerate}
+Building on our previous work~\cite{han2025fine}, which achieved up to 80\% parameter reduction for both WavLM Base+ and WavLM Large models with 4.0$\times$ and 2.6$\times$ inference speedups on a single GPU, we extend the framework with new pruning objectives based on the number of multiply-accumulate operations (MACs), alternative pruning strategies, and a substantially broader experimental evaluation.
+We also analyze the influence of training data quantity on pruning effectiveness, showing that using only half of the available data can substantially reduce training time while maintaining comparable performance.
+Whereas our earlier study focused on meeting-style datasets such as AMI~\cite{carletta2005ami, kraaij2005ami}, AISHELL-4~\cite{fu2021aishell}, and AliMeeting~\cite{yu2022m2met}, the present work expands to a diverse compound dataset covering eight public diarization corpora—AMI, AISHELL-4, AliMeeting, NOTSOFAR-1~\cite{vinnikov2024notsofar}, MSDWild~\cite{liu2022msdwild}, DIHARD-3~\cite{ryant2020third}, RAMC~\cite{yang2022open}, and VoxConverse~\cite{chung2020spot}—and further evaluates generalization to out-of-domain data using CHiME-6~\cite{watanabe2020chime}.
+Notably, even without any domain adaptation, our method remains competitive and achieves results comparable to the third-place system in the CHiME-7 challenge~\cite{cornell2023chime}.
+The main contributions of this paper are as follows: \begin{enumerate} \item We extend our structured pruning framework with new pruning objectives, sparsity scheduling strategies, and data-efficient training schemes. \item We conduct comprehensive evaluations across eight diverse diarization corpora and demonstrate robust out-of-domain generalization without domain adaptation.
+Notably, our pruned models achieve state-of-the-art performance on the majority of public benchmark datasets. \item We release all trained models and code to support reproducibility and future research within the speaker diarization community\footnote{\url{https://github.com/BUTSpeechFIT/DiariZen}}. \end{enumerate}